VPS + OpenClaw: A Complete Guide to Deployment, Optimization, and Stability

 sudo ufw enable

-Set up Nginx reverse proxy with authentication:
+Set up Nginx reverse proxy with basic authentication:

 sudo apt install nginx apache2-utils -y